pwndbg/pwndbg/README.md

 ## Who?

-Pwndbg is an open-source project, written and maintained by [many contributors](https://github.com/pwndbg/pwndbg/graphs/contributors)!
+Pwndbg is an open-source project, maintained by [many contributors](https://github.com/pwndbg/pwndbg/graphs/contributors)!

+Pwndbg was originally created by [Zach Riggle](https://github.com/zachriggle), who is no longer with us.
+We want to thank Zach for all of his contributions to Pwndbg and the wider security community.

 Want to help with development?
 Read [CONTRIBUTING](.github/CONTRIBUTING.md) or [join our Discord server](https://discord.gg/x47DssnGwm)!